chiragjn/chiragjn/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on NLU and Engineering tasks at [@hellohaptik](https://github.com/hellohaptik)
+- 🔭 I’m currently working on MLOps and Engineering tasks at [@truefoundry](https://github.com/truefoundry)
-- 🌱 I’m currently learning a new language (Rust 🦀), asyncio, game dev, etc
+- 🌱 I’m currently learning more Rust 🦀, basics of Recommender Systems, Computer Vision and Reinforcement Learning etc
 - 👯 I’m looking to collaborate on anything Python, NLP or MLOps related

 ### Links